BrianLusina/PythonSnips/Regex/README.md

 Conversely, you need to be sure that the start of each sentence has a capitalized word at the beginning.
 Sentences are divided by the aforementioned punctuation marks.

 Finally, the function will take an additional parameter consisting of an array/list of allowed words which are not to be replaced.

-Extra cookies if you can do it all in some efficient way and/or using our dear regexes ;)

 > ALGORITHMS REGULAR EXPRESSIONS DECLARATIVE PROGRAMMING ADVANCED LANGUAGE FEATURES FUNDAMENTALS STRINGS